michaelgpearce/shared_should/README.md

 ### Parameterizing Shares

 Shared functions can also be parameterized using block parameters.
-This can be done for shared setups, shared shoulds, and the setups and shoulds contained within a shared context.
+This can be done for shared setups, shared shoulds, and the <tt>setup</tt>s and <tt>should</tt>s contained within a shared context.
 The value passed to the shared function is the return value of the <tt>given</tt> parameterization block.
 The below example parameterizes a shared setup.

     context "Book" do
         share_setup "for an in-stock book" do |rentable|